-That’s why, when starting an online business, website design is one of the more important things to get right.
-There are plenty of other business tips and tricks readily available for you.
-But, in this article, we’ll go over ecommerce website design.
+That’s why, when starting your ecommerce journey, it’s important to pay more attention to your online store’s design.
+There are plenty of other business tips and tricks readily available to you.
+But in this article, we’ll go over ecommerce website design.

 You don’t necessarily require fancy gear to take stunning photos.
-We offer a photography course that centers around taking high-quality images using just a smartphone.
+Shopify offers a photography course that centers around taking high-quality images using just a smartphone.
 It also includes tips on how to edit photos to appear as if they were taken by a professional.

 Let’s check out each of these ecommerce website examples, one by one.

 Hebe’s website is beautiful.
 The thing that stands out the most is its photography.
 High-quality photos are important when running an online ecommerce business, especially on a clothing website.
 The site’s typography is great as well.
 The font is just a little bit thicker than what you usually see online, which makes the website design stand out even further.

 This ecommerce website channels its fun energy through its website design.
 With bright colors, it gives off a very cheerful feeling.
 Additionally, it’s done a great job with photography.
 The big photos on its homepage set the mood of the rest of the website’s design.

 Dress Up sells fashionable clothing for women.
 It uses contrasting colors and texts to highlight new arrivals, sales, or seasonal promotions.
 What’s interesting on its website is the “Chat with us” option, which isn’t common for online fashion stores, but is definitely a plus point!

 If you’re looking for inspiration on how to design a clothing website, Bohemian Traders is a good place to start.
 With a bit of Bohemian touch in the design, visitors to this ecommerce website can easily navigate between clothing items based on the latest arrivals, occasions, accessories, or sale items.